False Positives and Other Statistical Errors in Standard Analyses of Eye Movements in Reading: Discussion

-Taken together, these issues show that power is highly relevant for the interpretation of the results of eye-tracking experiments -- even when significant effects were found -- and that researchers should always aim to conduct high power studies to avoid not just Type II errors but also Type S and Type M errors.
+Taken together, these issues show that power is an important factor in the interpretation of the results of eye-tracking experiments -- even when significant effects were found -- and that researchers should always aim to conduct high power studies to avoid not just Type II errors but also Type S and Type M errors and the three illusions discussed above.
 Boosting effect size is the most powerful way to improve power but usually only possible within narrow limits.
 The more viable alternative is to increase the number of tested subjects and items.